-The MHS Health immunization program was developed in an effort to ensure our members receive the immunizations they need.
+The MHS Health immunization program was developed to ensure our members receive the immunizations they need.
 The initial targeted group is children up to two years of age.
-Parents/guardians of children approaching nine and 21 months of age are sent a reminder mailing and/or an outreach call to make an appointment with their doctor for any needed immunizations.
+Parents/guardians of children are periodically sent a reminder mailing and/or receive an outreach call to make an appointment with their doctor for any needed immunizations.

-- Yearly, primary care physicians receive the current immunization and catch-up schedules and information on the Wisconsin Immunization Registry.
-Providers are asked to use each healthcare encounter to review the immunization status of their patients. - Immunization information is also distributed to members through the Start Smart For Your Baby[®] program. - Articles related to immunizations for older children appear in both member and provider newsletters. - Member incentive programs are developed for children to become fully immunized.
+- Primary care providers receive the current immunization and catch-up schedules and information on the Wisconsin Immunization Registry each year.
+Providers are asked to use each healthcare encounter to review the immunization status of their patients. - Immunization information is also distributed to members through the Start Smart For Your Baby® program. - Member incentive programs are developed for children to become fully immunized.

-A link to the most current Childhood and Adolescent Immunization and Catch-Up Schedules, and Adult Immunization Schedule is on the MHS Health website.
+A link to the most current Childhood and Adolescent Immunization and Catch-Up Schedules and Adult Immunization Schedule is on the Provider Resources page of MHS Health website.
+The following CDC website also includes the vaccination schedule that is required by MHS Health.